ferjorosa/hallucination-detection-blogpost/blog_post_draft.md

 **Prompt sensitivity:** Zero-shot LLM performance varies dramatically with prompt engineering, especially for smaller models.
 Testing 20 different prompts, we found Llama 3 1B's accuracy could swing by over 15 percentage points based on wording alone.
 Even larger models like GPT-4o benefited from careful prompt engineering.

 **Fine-tuning delivers consistent gains:** Fine-tuning improves performance by 10-30 percentage points across all model types.
 For example, Llama 3.1 8B jumped from 81.9% to 91.1% on SQuAD v2.0 with fine-tuning.
 Crucially, fine-tuned RoBERTa (90.2% on SQuAD v2.0) comes within ~10% of the best zero-shot models like GPT-4o (95.5%) while being orders of magnitude more efficient.
+Additionally, Nomic-BERT achieved comparable accuracy while requiring 50x fewer inference FLOPs (floating-point operations) and 1000x fewer training FLOPs than Llama 3.1 8B, making it vastly more efficient in both compute and cost.

 **Model size matters, but architecture matters more:** Larger models do perform better within their architecture type - RoBERTa-Large beats RoBERTa-Base by 12-15 points, and Llama 8B vastly outperforms Llama 1B (74.8% vs 42.1% zero-shot).
 However, a fine-tuned RoBERTa-Large (355M parameters) can compete with much larger decoder models because encoders are naturally suited for semantic matching tasks like groundedness detection, while LLMs are optimized for open-ended generation.